mkurzydlowski/ewp-specs-api-imobilities/endpoints/get.md

 should be the mobilities of which the HEI covered by the caller is the receiving partner of (otherwise, they will be ignored).

-Note, that mobilities in this API are identified by their *outgoing* mobility identifiers.
+Note that mobilities in this API are identified by their *outgoing* mobility identifiers.
 These are the identifiers supplied by the sending HEI.
 This means that the receiving HEI can use this API to publish data regarding *only* those mobilities, which were previously published by the sending HEI via the Outgoing